what we publish

 Finally, we devote our fourth print issue to our annual chapbook competition, the winner a small collection of poetry, fiction, nonfiction, or a novella by one author.
 We nominate the issue for any small press awards the chapbook qualifies for, and we promote it heavily.
 The winner also receives $1,000.

-Three of our electronic issues highlight the winners of our Trifecta.
+One of our electronic issues highlight the winners of our Trifecta.
 This contest allows us to make "room" for those longer manuscripts and poem sequences that journals typically can't publish because of limited page space.
 We release the three winners as three beautiful, full-color e-singles, available for free download at ISSUU, just in time for summer when everyone is traveling and looking for something to read on their handheld devices.
 The winners receive $250 each.

 Additionally, our annual PhotoFinish, released at midnight on New Year's Eve, features the ten best flash prose or short poem responses we receive to a photo prompt we supply in May.